 The project website included an Interactive Map Tool that allowed residents to drop pins on a map and both comment as well as categorize (bike/ped/school/traffic).
 It also allowed residents to view and "like" comments from other residents.
 The online mapping tool received over 2,200 comments and likes on the project website.
 These comments were used to develop recommendations within the Complete Streets Master Plan.

-The Complete Streets Commission received the Draft Final - Los Altos Complete Streets Master Plan during its August 25, 2021 meeting.
-The commission voted unanimously to forward a recommendation to the City Council to approve adoption of the Draft Final - Los Altos Complete Streets Master Plan.
+The Complete Streets Commission received the Draft Final - Los Altos Complete Streets Master Plan during its September 29, 2021 meeting.
+The commission voted unanimously to forward the Plan to City Council for a Study Session.